Tag Archive for: Paul Aspelin REALTOR®

 Redlands Mesa Golf Course as viewed from Redlands 360 neighborhood.

 Even if you don’t golf, some people like living in a golf course community.
-Going to the Club House to meet friends for lunch, planned events, and comradery.
+Going to the Club House to meet friends for lunch, planned events, and camaraderie.
 There are two courses in this area, Redlands Mesa Golf Course and Tiara Rado, a public golf course.
 If you are a golfer, be sure to check out my post that showcases all of the golf courses in the area.
-And I know I’ve said this before, but it’s worth mentioning, people golf year-round in Grand Junction, even during ski season!
+And I know I’ve said this before, but it’s worth mentioning again, people golf year-round in Grand Junction, even during ski season!

-Build a New Custom Home
+Considering a New Custom Home?

 I represented new construction buyers in the Redlands 360 Easter Hill neighborhood.